javierpena/eink-calendar/README.md

 ```

 ### Driver configuration
-We have two different drivers to be used for both video output and keyboard input.
+We can use two different drivers to be used for both video output and keyboard input.
 This allows us to hack and tests locally without using the e-ink screen all the time.

 - For video, we can use `pygame` for the [Pygame](https://github.com/pygame/pygame)